 There is currently no trading market for shares of our common stock.
-We intend to apply to have our shares of common stock listed on the $[\bullet]$ under the symbol " $[\bullet]$."
+We have applied to have our shares of common stock listed on the Nasdaq Global Select Market under the symbol "CNXC."
 However, there can be no assurance that a trading market for our shares will develop or be sustained after the completion of the spin-off.